Understanding Cystinosis: Symptoms, Causes, Diagnosis, and Treatment

-Cystinosis is a lysosomal storage disorder caused by mutations in the CTNS gene, responsible for encoding the cystinosin protein.
-This protein plays a crucial role in transporting cystine out of lysosomes.
-When cystinosin is deficient or dysfunctional, cystine accumulates within lysosomes, forming crystals that can damage various tissues and organs.
+Cystinosis is caused by mutations in the CTNS gene, which impair the function of cystinosin, a protein responsible for transporting cystine out of lysosomes.
+As a result, cystine accumulates within cells, forming crystals that damage various organs and tissues over time.

 Genetic Mutations